 That city is unlike any other in Europe.
 You’ll be walking along a modern street and all of a sudden there’s a Nasrid Andalusian portal that looks like it flew there from northern Africa.
 That’s because the southern part of Spain used to be under Muslim rule and the architecture from that time survived.
 You can see it in the inner city where the rest of the houses are gorgeous as well, painted in warm colors with beautiful balconies.

 On the first day, we decided to go to the Alhambra.
 After we’d walked up the hill we learned that there were no more tickets available.
 Apparently they only let 300 people into all of the rooms per day and only 600 into almost everything except the famous Nasrid palaces.

 Of course I didn’t.
-They say they don’t sell them in advance to travel companies or guided tourist groups but something’s not quite right about that, because only the first twelve people in line got tickets for that.
-Even if every single one of them had bought twenty tickets they wouldn’t have been limited to those twelve.
+They say they don’t sell them in advance to travel companies or guided tourist groups but something’s not quite right about that, because only the first twelve people in line got tickets.
+Even if every single one of them had bought twenty tickets they wouldn’t have been limited to those twelve individuals.

 So if that’s really important to you, either get up at three or find one of those obscure ways to get a ticket.
 Nevertheless, the rest of the palace is absolutely gorgeous and I highly recommend going there.
 Just go in the morning, it gets hot.

 The second stupidity was to keep the hike up Albaicín-hill opposite the Alhambra for our last day when we had nowhere to keep our backpacks, so we carried them up the hill and back down again in the midday heat.
 It was worth it though, this was one of the most beautiful parts of town with old mosaics on the floor, white houses and little palaces with great stories behind them (like the palace erected for the emperor’s wife on the hill opposite the one of the Alhambra palace and a good way away from it).